The Last Beautiful Thing

 The Last Beautiful Thing (L'ultima cosa bella) is a 2025 drama film co-written and directed by Luca Luongo.
-It premiered at the 2025 Berlin Film Festival where it was screened out of competition for the EFM section.
+It premiered at the 75th Berlin International Film Festival where it was screened out of competition for the EFM section.

 Plot

 The young Adele lives among the excesses of the nightlife of Naples.
 She is convinced that her life can improve by conquering Renzo, the PR of the nightclub where she works.
 But the meeting with the cryptic Federico will give her the chance to discover the true beauty.

 Production

 The filming of the film began in Naples on August 1, 2023.
 Several scenes were shot between Portici and other places in the province of Naples.

 Promotion and distribution

 The teaser trailer of the film was released on October 1, 2024.
 The film was promoted on Rai 1, Rai News 24 and TV2000 between February and March 2025.

-The Last Beautiful Thing had its world premiere at the 2025 Berlin Film Festival, in the out-of-competition section EFM, on February 17.
+The Last Beautiful Thing had its world premiere at the 75th Berlin International Film Festival, in the out-of-competition section EFM, on February 17.
 The film was released in Italian cinemas on February 21, 2025, with the national premiere in Rome.
 It was subsequently limited released on February 24, 2025.

+The Last Beautiful Thing was released by Amazon Prime Video in the United States on April 8, 2026, and in the United Kingdom on May 13, 2026.